theGeoffrey/txDiscourse/README.md

 ### Usage:

-Create a new client and give it hostname, your discourse api_key and username meta.discourse.com:
+Create a new client and give it your [discourse host, api key and username](https://meta.discourse.org/t/using-discourse-api/17587):

 	from txDiscoure import DiscourseClient